ecoAPM/BenchmarkMockNet/README.md

 | [ReturnOnly](README.md#returnonly)      | for an already set-up method to return?    |
 | [CallbackOnly](README.md#callbackonly)  | for an already set-up method to callback?  |

+Want to add more?
+PRs welcome!
+Just add a new class implementing IMockingBenchmark or IMockingBenchmark<T> depending on what you're testing.

 ### Results

 #### Construction

+This test simply creates an IThingy object to test using the given framework

  |      Method |          Mean |     StdErr |      StdDev |   Scaled | Scaled-StdDev |
  |------------ |-------------- |----------- |------------ |--------- |-------------- |